orcfax/docs/drafts/technical-architecture/validation.md

-Additionally, good actors, who continue to participate in the decentralized Oracle Pool validation rounds, benefit each time Orcfax publishes an authentic fact as every participating node will receive a fractional reward which is then added to the operator’s stake.
+Additionally, good actors, who continue to participate in the decentralized Oracle Pool validation rounds, benefit each time Orcfax publishes an authentic fact as every participating node will receive a fractional reward which is then added to the operator's stake.
 However, if a user's node is responsible (whether intentionally or not) for passing on bad data (bad actor), the network will slash the stake of that node.<br/>
 <br/>